allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

 ### Programming languages and build tools

 Here I do not want to spread hate and discuss which programming language is the best one for data processing, it is the matter of taste.
-I just would like to provide some context of our team members to give you better understanding of our preferences: most of us are specialised in the software development in JVM-based languages so we were a little bit biased before starting this task.
+I just would like to provide some context of our team's background to give you better understanding of our preferences: most of us are specialised in the software development in
+Kotlin so we were a little bit biased against non JVM-based languages before starting this task.

 <table>
     <tr>